MannyASM/MacroTable_TR_to_PrintCh/README.md

 For simplicity, all modules reside in Z01427.JCL

-YREGS macros comes from SYS1.MACLIB (it is the basic register equates to clarify reg notation).
+YREGS macro comes from SYS1.MACLIB (it is the basic register equates to clarify reg notation).

 HEXTBL.MACRO
 ------------